serin0837/country/README.md

 ## Description

 A web application to give you information about different countries in the world.
-This application combines my passion for coding and travelling.
+Also you can add your imaginary country.😁 This application combines my passion for coding and travelling.

 You can :